 - Slow heart rate

 The intense euphoric Dilaudid rush that addicts crave does not last very long, only for a few minutes.
-While a Dilaudid opioid-based high lasts for a couple of hours at the most; therefore this leads the addict to wanting more of the drug.
-This eventually leads to an addiction that is difficult to break.
-It can also lead to a quicker chance of an overdose.
+While a Dilaudid opioid-based high lasts for a couple of hours at the most; therefore, this leads the addict to want more of the drug.
+This eventually leads to an addiction that is difficult to break, and it can also lead to a quicker chance of an overdose.

 Prescription opioids like Dilaudid can have serious long-term effects, including: